Estonia in the Eurovision Song Contest 2012: Background

-The Estonian national broadcaster, Eesti Rahvusringhääling (ERR), broadcasts the event within Estonia and organises the selection process for the nation's entry.
+The Estonian national broadcaster, Eesti Rahvusringhääling (ERR), broadcasts the event within Estonia and organizes the selection process for the nation's entry.
 ERR confirmed Estonia's participation at the 2012 Eurovision Song Contest on 2 July 2011.
-Since their debut, the Estonian broadcaster has organised national finals that feature a competition among multiple artists and songs in order to select Estonia's entry for the Eurovision Song Contest.
-The Eesti Laul competition has been organised since 2009 in order to select Estonia's entry and on 26 September 2011, ERR announced the organisation of Eesti Laul 2012 in order to select the nation's 2012 entry.
+Since their debut, the Estonian broadcaster has organized national finals that feature a competition among multiple artists and songs in order to select Estonia's entry for the Eurovision Song Contest.
+The Eesti Laul competition has been organized since 2009 in order to select Estonia's entry and on 26 September 2011, ERR announced the organization of Eesti Laul 2012 in order to select the nation's 2012 entry.

 Before Eurovision

 Eesti Laul 2012

 Eesti Laul 2012 was the fourth edition of the Estonian national selection Eesti Laul, which selected Estonia's entry for the Eurovision Song Contest 2012.
 The competition consisted of twenty entries competing in two semi-finals on 18 and 25 February 2012 leading to a ten-song final on 3 March 2012.
 All three shows were broadcast on Eesti Televisioon (ETV) as well as streamed online at the broadcaster's official website err.ee.
 The final was also broadcast via radio on Raadio 2 with commentary by Sten Teppan, Erik Morna and Maris Üksti as well as streamed online at the official Eurovision Song Contest website eurovision.tv.